This post may contain affiliate links. Please read my disclosure policy.

 This Boiled Shrimp Recipe makes deliciously perfect boiled shrimp every time!
 So versatile for a quick and easy weeknight supper and especially for entertaining!

-Pair this succulent Boiled Shrimp with garlic butter sauce or cocktail sauce for a special appetizer.
-It’s also simple to make a delicious meal in less than 15 minutes by adding a favorite side dish!
+Pair this succulent Boiled Shrimp with garlic butter or cocktail sauce for a special appetizer.
+Making a delicious meal in less than 15 minutes is also simple.
+It is delicious served alongside a steak, topping a fresh green salad, or even served alongside a large bowl of alfredo.

-Fresh boiled shrimp always remind me of summer.
+Fresh-boiled shrimp always reminds me of summer.
 As soon as school was out each summer, my family would start planning our trip to the beach.
 Almost as soon as we’d stuck our toes in the ocean, we planned a trip to the local fish market for fresh shrimp.
 Fresh fish and seafood, the smell of sunscreen, fun in the sun and sand – and these delicious Boiled Shrimp – have always been some highlights of summer!
+But it is also a favorite throughout the year.

 The Best Boiled Shrimp Recipe